THE APRIL WORKSHOP HAS BEEN CONVERTED TO A WEBINAR.

 5. Present your latest Emergency Care innovation at the Workshop

 6. Develop your Aim Statement and improvement plan

 7. Regularly review and analyse your reports, identify your opportunities and celebrate your success with your team

 What does The Health Roundtable do?

-- Analyse Emergency Care data to provide key comparisons amongst participants.
+4. Analyse your Emergency Care data to provide key insights and comparisons amongst members

 5. Facilitate the annual workshop including expert speakers, data masterclass and assist in identifying and sharing innovative best practice